 New Orleans is a colorful rambunctious good time and despite what you’ve heard, it is also family-friendly!
 New Orleans isn’t all Bourbon Street!
-You don’t need to venture far from the French Quarter’s hedonistic center to find family-friendly activities.
+You don’t need to venture far from the French Quarter’s hedonistic center to find things to do with kids in New Orleans.
 Take an interactive history tour designed for kids with French Quartour Kids.
 Visit the Voodoo Museum.
 Check out Mardi Gras World to see where local krewes work on their elaborate floats.
 Hold a baby gator while touring the Manchac Swamp, then take in the stories of slaves, soldiers, and sugar barons while exploring nearby plantations.
 Don’t forget to enjoy some Jazz!
 While many classic New Orleans brunches include live Jazz, Musical Legends Park on Bourbon Street (yes, that Bourbon Street!) offers families a nice outdoor venue to soak it in under twinkly lights among the statues of Jazz legends!
 (Kristine from Trekaroo)

 Our family has fallen in love with the island of Oahu and highly recommends it as a great place for a family vacation!
 While the island is small, it’s still filled with variety and lots of things to do.
 Families can stay in the heart of the tourism district in Waikiki Beach, or head to popular quiet spots like Ko Olina and the north shore.
 Waikiki Beach is your typical tourism district with lots of shopping and restaurants alongside a beautiful sandy beach.
-Ko Olina is home to Disney’s Aulani where we stayed and features a unique lagoon shoreline that’s perfect for calm ocean swimming.
+Disney’s Aulani is on Ko Olina and where we stayed.
+It features a unique lagoon shoreline that’s perfect for calm ocean swimming.